zwave-js/zwave-js-ui/docs/homeassistant/homeassistant-mqtt.md

 # Home Assistant Using MQTT Discovery

-The preferred method of integration your Zwave components with Home Assistant is through the official Home Assistant [Zwave-js integration](https://www.home-assistant.io/integrations/zwave_js).
-If you elect to use MQTT discovery, the following settings will allow zwavejs2mqtt to automatically add devices to Home Assistant.
-In addition to zwavejs2mqtt, you must run an MQTT broker to act as the server.
+The preferred method of integrating your Z-Wave components with Home Assistant is through the official Home Assistant [Z-Wave JS integration](https://www.home-assistant.io/integrations/zwave_js).
+If you elect to use MQTT discovery, the following settings will allow ZWavejs2Mqtt to automatically add devices to Home Assistant.
+In addition to ZWavejs2Mqtt, you must run an MQTT broker to act as the server.
-.

 To enable this method, you must set the flag **MQTT Discovery** in the Home Assistant tab.

 > [!WARNING]
 > At least Home Assistant >= 0.84 is required!
 >
-> When using MQTT discovery, Home Assistant updates often break zwavejs2mqtt device discovery.
-Zwavejs2mqtt will try to always be compatible with latest Home Assistant version.
+> When using MQTT discovery, Home Assistant updates often break ZWavejs2Mqtt device discovery.
+ZWavejs2Mqtt will always try to be compatible with the latest Home Assistant version.
 Check the changelog before updating!

 Configuration steps:

-- In your **zwavejs2mqtt** settings, [Home Assistant](/usage/setup?id=home-assistant) section, enable `MQTT discovery` flag and enable the **retain** flag in the [MQTT](/usage/setup?id=mqtt) section.
-That flag is suggested to ensure that, once discovered, each device has available the last value published value on startup (otherwise you have to wait for a value change).
+- In your **ZWavejs2Mqtt** settings, [Home Assistant](/usage/setup?id=home-assistant) section, enable the `MQTT discovery` flag and enable the **retain** flag in the [MQTT](/usage/setup?id=mqtt) section.
+That flag is suggested to ensure that, once discovered, each device has the last published value available on startup (otherwise you have to wait for a value change).

 > [!NOTE]
-> Beginning with version `4.0.0`, the default Birth/Will topic is `homeassistant/status` in order to reflect defaults birth/will of Home Assistant `0.113`
+> Beginning with version `4.0.0`, the default birth/will topic is `homeassistant/status` in order to reflect the default birth/will of Home Assistant, which changed in version `0.113`.

 - In your **Home Assistant** `configuration.yaml`: